FLCAC-admin/uslci-content/docs/release_info/press-release.md

 ### Change Log, Versioniong, &amp; Data Submission

-Please see the complete [Change Log](/docs/release\_info/change-log.md) for details of all fall 2021 updates.
+Please see the complete [Change Log](/docs/release\_info/change-log.md) for details of all summer 2022 updates.
 Additionally, please note that current and deleted datasets are always also available in an archive managed by NREL (wherein current and previous USLCI database versions are available) at the [USLCI Downloads Page](/docs/release\_info/release-downloads.md).
 Finally, please see the [How to Publish in the USLCI](/docs/submission\_handbook/02-how-to-publish-in-the-uslci.md) section in the USLCI Data Submission Guidelines and/or contact the contact the [USLCI Data Curator](mailto:uslci@erg.com) if you have any data/metadata publishing goals for the next September 30, 2022 Fall release date.
 We look forward to hearing from you soon.

 _**The United States Life Cycle Inventory (USLCI) Database is a publicly available repository of life cycle inventory (LCI) data that supports research, analysis, and decision-making.**_